 By way of example, here’s what the entry for Dogs Trust looks like:

 Making a shortlist of your best Irish charities to donate to

 After you’ve had a quick browse through this info on the Charities Regulator website itself, make a shortlist of 3 to 5 charities that appeal to you most and also seem legit.
 Then for each of them go back and click on the web link in their Web Address section to bring you straight to the official site of the charity to find out more about it.

 Picking the best Irish charity or nonprofit to donate to

-By doing these searches and clicking through to research a few charities and nonprofits you’ll quickly get a feel for the ones that you like and don’t like.
+By doing these searches and clicking through to research a few charities you’ll quickly get a feel for the ones that you like and don’t like.
 There will often be one strong candidate that stands out for you on your shortlist as one of the best Irish charities to donate to (or best Irish nonprofits for that matter).
 If that’s the case then you can simply head back over to their website to see how you can donate to them online or if you’re feeling energetic even volunteer your time and expertise.
 If it’s still proving difficult to choose, make a quick list of the pros and cons of each one to help make choosing easier.

 With so many charities and nonprofits in Ireland, it can be hard to make a confident decision about the best Irish charities to donate to.
-But searchable databases like the ones run by the Charities Regulator and Benefacts can help make the job of choosing which organisation to support a little bit easier by taking a data-driven approach.
+But searchable databases like the ones run by the Charities Regulator can help make the job of choosing which organisation to support a little bit easier by taking a data-driven approach.

 Let me know If you’ve any other tips for how to figure out what the best charities to donate to in Ireland are for you (or nonprofits as well).
 Just post a comment below or send me an e-mail.